JupiterOne/sdk/docs/integrations/development.md

 about what kind of changes will be applied to the graph.

-This dry run function will give metrics about how many creates, updates, and deletes will be performed, categoried by the entity and relationhip `_type` field.
+This dry run function will give metrics about how many creates, updates, and deletes will be performed, categorized by the entity and relationship `_type` field.

 ###### Command `j1-integration generate`